-Sections, in turn, include dozens of parameters (EHR fields).
-For instance, the "Medical examinations" section should contain the full name and position of a doctor, symptoms and complaints, diagnosis, etc. Structured reporting facilitates more accurate query to collect various datasets.
+Sections, in turn, include dozens of parameters (EHR fields); for instance, the "Medical examinations" section must contain the full name and position of doctor, symptoms and complaints, diagnosis, etc. Structured reporting facilitates more accurate query to collect various datasets.

 3.2.5.
 Stages of dataset creation